top of page

 I lie around in my hammock all day and wait for my muse to show up…I wish!

-Once I get your writing brief (either one you’ve created, or my template that you’ve filled out) and you have paid your deposit, I start doing some basic background research.
+Once I get your writing brief (either one you’ve created, or my template that you’ve filled out) and you have paid your deposit (if this is a one-off project), I start doing some basic background research.
 I’m looking for credible studies that may come in handy as third party confirmation on what we are saying.
 I’m also looking for holes in my current knowledge and figuring out what it’s going to take to fill them.

 My next step is to create an outline for the piece, which I will send to you for approval before I start writing.
 This is so we’re all on the same page as to content before we get too far.